rogerchamberlain/rogerchamberlain.github.io/modules/08/assignment.md

 **`int int8ToInt(int8_t num)`**: Takes in an 8-bit **signed** value and converts it to a 16 bit **signed** value.

 **`int addInt8ToInt(int8_t num1, int num2)`**: Adds an 8-bit **signed** value to a 16-bit signed value and returns a 16-bit **signed** result.
 To do this properly, you should convert the 8-bit argument to a 16-bit argument before performing the addition.
 Use your **int8ToInt** function to accomplish this.
 Be careful with your registers!
-Even if nothing bad happens when you use call-used or call-safe registers we will be checking to make sure that you used them properly when you demo.
+Even if nothing bad happens when you use caller-saved or callee-saved registers we will be checking to make sure that you used them properly when you demo.

 **`int add4Int8(int8_t num1, int8_t num2, int8_t num3, int8_t num4)`**: Adds the four 8-bit **signed** values and returns an 16-bit **signed** result. *this must use `int8ToInt()` (1 call) and `addInt8ToInt()` (3 calls)*.